kelscahill/cahillscreative/wp-content/plugins/search-filter-pro/README.txt

 * Release version 3.0.0.
 * Fix - issue  with the loading icon position.
 * Fix - issue with count formatting.

+= Upgrade Notice =

+= 3.1.1 =
+If you see the update error message "plugin is already at the latest version", please update via the updates screen (rather than the plugins screen).